To follow along with the R-based demo in class, click here for the companion R-script.

 plot(mpg~disp, data = mtcars, las = 1, pch = 16, xlab = "Displacement (cu. in.)", ylab = "Miles/Gallon") # visualize the relationship

 Looks nonlinear, with relatively constant variance across parameter space.
-So let’s see if we can build a model that could possibly produce these data!!
+So let’s see if we can build a plausible data-generating model for these data!!

 What’s the deterministic component here?